 - The Asia Sentinel comments on Indonesia’s Tourism Malfunction, that a country that boasts a multitude of tourism draws (such as Candi Borobudur), routinely draws significantly less visitors than its neighbours.

-- The small Portuguese community of Malacca, descendants of the first Europeans to colonise the region, celebrate their 500th year of settlement in conjunction with Malaysia’s Independence Day.
+- The small Portuguese community of Malacca, descendants of the first Europeans to colonise the region, in conjunction with Malaysia’s Independence Day.

 In this series of occasional rojaks (published on Wednesdays) I feature other sites in the blogosphere that are related to archaeology in Southeast Asia.
 Got a recommendation for the next Wednesday rojak?
 Email me!